Building on successes in international teaching, learning, research, and service to increase engagement at every level.

 Week two to five:

 Practicum begins.
-Students will be rotated through various settings throughout the four weeks in the country and then a debrief before coming home.
-Students may continue with personal travel following completion of the practicum in the country.
+You will rotate through various settings throughout the four weeks in country and then debrief before coming home.
+You may choose to continue traveling once you’ve completed your practicum.

 NRSG 439 (8):